 Early October ushers in our yearly fescue planting frenzy.
 Unirrigated fescue lawns reach their low point this season and many homeowners are making plans to overseed or to plant anew.
-This year’s planting period will be complicated by the water restrictions that are still in place.
-Some Atlanta area municipalities restrict water use between 10:00 a.m. and 10:00 p.m. on an odd-even system.
-Others extend the ban to between 5:00 a.m. and 10:00 p.m..
-The statewide ban says that watering may not be done ANYWHERE between 4:00 p.m. and 10:00 p.m..
-The state system too, relies on the odd-even system.
+In some years, the planting period will be complicated by watering restrictions .

-The multiplicity of water rules means we all need guidance on how to water newly planted fescue seed and yet stay within the guidelines of local watering guidelines.
+The multiplicity of water rules means we all need guidance on how to water newly planted fescue seed and yet stay within the confines of local watering guidelines.
 I recently called Dr. Gil Landry, turf specialist for the University of Georgia, to get his recommendations.
-He says the key to fescue success is to insure ^good seed to soil contact^ when planting.
+He says the key to fescue success is to insure good seed to soil contact when planting.
 I’ll outline the steps Gil suggested.

 NEW FESCUE LAWNS